mpiorowski/task/README.md

 ## Tasks

-Please, try to not spend more than 6 hours on this tasks.
+Please, try to not spend more than 6 hours.
-You don't need to fully finish all of them, choose how much you want to dive into each of them, but You *must* touch all of them.
+You don't need to fully finish all of them, choose how much you want to dive into each of them.

+But You **must** do at least one from each category.

 ### Styling